ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>How to Reinvent Software and Technology from Scratch</blockquote>

 <h3>3.
-Can You Answer This Senior Level JavaScript Promise Interview Question? - <a href="https://medium.com/frontend-canteen/can-you-answer-this-senior-level-javascript-promise-interview-question-69f7b6ffc2e7" target="_blank" rel="noopener noreferrer">link</a></h3>
+Interview: How to Check Whether a Username Exists Among One Billion Users? - <a href="https://medium.com/javarevisited/interview-how-to-check-whether-a-username-exists-among-one-billion-users-ffa0d0522998" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shuai Li`**
+✍️ **posted by `Dylan Smith`**

-<blockquote>Most interviewees failed on it.</blockquote>
+<blockquote>My articles are open to everyone; non-member readers can read the full article by clicking this link.</blockquote>

 <h3>4.
-Documenting Microservices in 2024 - <a href="https://medium.com/overcast-blog/documenting-microservices-in-2024-fa544af60d16" target="_blank" rel="noopener noreferrer">link</a></h3>
+Contractor Rates Are Too Beefy for Today’s Corporate IT Budgets - <a href="https://medium.com/womenintechnology/contractor-rates-are-too-beefy-for-todays-corporate-it-budgets-4e9281800048" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Omer Rosenbaum`**
+✍️ **posted by `Sarah Writtenhouse`**

-<blockquote>Moving from a monolithic architecture to microservices is scary 😱, with many opportunities for things to go wrong.
-You might be wondering…</blockquote>
+<blockquote>Why the cash cow will be skinnier in 2025</blockquote>

 <h3>5.
 Choosing a Programming Language for a Project - <a href="https://medium.com/javascript-in-plain-english/choosing-a-programming-language-for-a-project-2b2764723c19" target="_blank" rel="noopener noreferrer">link</a></h3>